 The Company adopted a formal Board and Senior Management Diversity Policy on May 14, 2021, which outlines the Company's commitment to be diverse for which diversity includes, but is not limited to, business experience, geography, age, gender and ethnicity and aboriginal status.
-In particular, the Board is currently canvassing opportunities to include women directors and more female executive officers.
 The directors ascribe to the view that diversity helps to broaden perspectives by promoting the inclusion of different viewpoints and ideas, mitigates against group think and ensures that the Company has the opportunity to benefit from all available talent.
 The promotion of a diverse board of directors and senior management makes prudent business sense and makes for better corporate governance.
 The implementation of the policy is monitored by the N&G Committee and the N&G Committee measures the effectiveness of the policy through Board evaluation.

-The Board presently has no women on its board of six (0%).
-However, the Company aspires to attain and thereafter maintain a Board composition in which at least one member is a woman.
-The Board presently has one woman executive officer (25%) with Elizabeth Senez, FCA (Institute of Chartered Accountants, England and Wales) as CFO.
-The Board and the Company have not adopted any targets regarding women in executive officer positions..
+The Board presently has one woman - Marie-Hélène Turgeon - on its board of seven (14.3%).
+The Company aspires to maintain a Board composition in which at least one member is a woman.
+The Company presently has two women in senior management positions with Elizabeth Senez, FCA (a fellow of the Institute of Chartered Accountants in England and Wales) as CFO, and Tracy George as Corporate Secretary.
+The Company has one woman in an Executive Officer position, which is 20% of the total.
+The Board and the Company have not adopted any targets regarding women in executive officer positions.